kstenerud/concise-encoding/cte-specification.md

 A content string works similarly to the text content inside of an XML tag (such as `<a>text content</a>`).

+Whitespace in a markup content string is handled the same as in [XML](https://www.w3.org/TR/REC-xml/#sec-white-space).
+Any extraneous whitespace should be elided.

+Note: Whitespace in [verbatim strings](#verbatim-string) must be delivered as-is (no eliding).

 #### Escape Sequence

-An escape sequence initiates special processing to allow specifying characters or sequences that would otherwise not be possible.
+An escape sequence initiates special processing to allow specifying characters or sequences that would otherwise not be possible due to the encoding mechanism.

-The following escape sequences are recognised inside of a content string (except during [verbatim string](#verbatim-string) processing):
+The following escape sequences are recognised inside of a markup content string:

 | Sequence            | Interpretation              |
 | ------------------- | --------------------------- |